cosmofur/EX716/README.md

               Instructions that do not have an explicit destination for its results will default to saving the result in the Accumulator which is also the top of HW stack.

-              The Majority of the instructions are an 8 bit opcode (OPT) followed by a 16 bit parameter.(PRM) (For efficiency a read cycle that reads 24 bits as the Instruction Load state makes sense)
+              The Majority of the instructions are a 8 bit opcode (OPT) followed by a 16 bit parameter.(PRM) (For efficiency a read cycle that reads 24 bits as the Instruction Load state makes sense)